 The first two questions (one during the talk and one at the end) were basically the same.
 I'll paraphrase:

 “What if an employee implements something really dumb without my permission?”

 In my experience, that's not likely to happen.
-If anything, employees are more likely to be cautious if not scared, maybe like this cute puppy who is peeking out to make sure it's safe:
+If anything, employees are more likely to be cautious if not scared.

 It's more likely that employees will go to their manager for permission… even for small, non-controversial, low-risk, easy-to-test-and-possibly-undo changes.

-Leaders, if anything, end up drawing boundaries around “here's the types of changes you can test without permission” — things like Chip's desk drawer improvement.
+Leaders, if anything, draw boundaries around “here's the types of changes you can test without permission” — things like Chip's desk drawer improvement.